 The slow-down will not be noticeable initially, but as you gradually start to fill up that existing storage, it is only a matter of time before your impressive configuration starts behaving like a system that was built 10 years ago.
-There is actually a misconception that emptying disk space will speed up your PC.
-So, let’s clear that doubt first-
+There is a misconception that emptying disk space will speed up your PC.
+Let’s clear that doubt first-

-Freeing up disk space does not speed up computers, but reduces file fragmentation chances
+Freeing up disk space doesn’t speed up computers, but reduces file fragmentation chances

 The truth is that freeing up disk space does not really speed up your PC.
-Instead, leaving a small amount of space intact reduces the chances of file fragmentation, which is the number one reason why your hard drive starts to act sluggishly after a few months.
-So in short, file fragmentation is the real issue and if it is not checked on a regular basis, it will slow down your computer without a second thought.
+Instead, leaving a small amount of space intact reduces the chances of file fragmentation, which is one of the reasons why your hard drive starts to act sluggishly after a few months.

 What is file fragmentation and should I be worried about it?